mrhorin/suggestrap/README.md

 ```

 ## Usage
-1. Prepare a JSON server for suggestions yourself.
-When suggestrap requests a JSON file to your server, the server needs to generate a JSON file with a request parameter, a part of the request URL and then to return the JSON file.
+1. Set up a JSON server to handle suggestions.
+When Suggestrap makes a request to your server for a JSON file, the server should generate the JSON file using the request parameters from the URL and return it.
-2. The JSON format is an array object that has hash objects like the following example.
-(However, you can also specify an array object for suggestions on the browser side instead of requesting the JSON file to the server.
+2. The JSON format should be an Array that has Objects like the following example.
+(However, you can also specify an Array using `values` key in the first argument instead of requesting the JSON file to the server.
 For more details, please refer to [Example](#example) and [Option](#option))
 ```json
 [
   {"id":1, "age":32, "name":"Jack"},